-No. Action Deliverable Timeframe Partners Strategic links and related CMMP actions P3.1 Enhance native vegetation with plantings where necessary and continue to undertake weed maintenance activities in partnership with community groups (The Narrows) Control of priority weed species Revegetation with native species Ongoing BCN and other Environmental Groups P3.2 Support DEECA to implement the Point Lonsdale - Dog Beach Coastal Adaptation Plan to manage public safety and access. • Extend and maintain sand fencing • Install and maintain signage to advise of dangers of climbing the dune • Extend the access ramp to prevent the end being exposed during low sand levels • Undertake annual monitoring of the position of the dune escarpment • Identify trigger points for relocation of lovers walk and potentially implementing a protect option Works complete Ongoing monitoring Identify and assess relocation and/or protect options Short term DEECA, WTOAC P3.3 Undertake additional modelling and investigate the risks and benefits of proposed engineering solutions to mitigate future sea level rise impacts in and around the Swan Bay shoreline and the Narrows Modelling complete Analysis of options complete Medium Term CoGG 3.3 P3.4 Support the ongoing collection of data through the Victorian Coastal Monitoring Program and investigate opportunities to enable WTOAC to use this data to monitor the health of Cultural values Ongoing monitoring Ongoing DEECA, Deakin University, WTOAC 3.3 P3.5 Ensure the stand of Monterey Cypress trees are audited for risk, health on an annual basis to inform the need for management or removal Audit and required works complete Ongoing
+No. Action Deliverable Timeframe Partners Strategic links and related CMMP actions P3.1 Enhance native vegetation with plantings where necessary and continue to undertake weed maintenance activities in partnership with community groups (The Narrows) Control of priority weed species Revegetation with native species Ongoing BoQ , BCN and other Environmental Groups P3.2 Implement the Point Lonsdale - Dog Beach Coastal Adaptation Plan to manage public safety and access.
+Extend and maintain sand fencing Install and maintain signage to advise of dangers of climbing the dune Extend the access ramp to prevent the end being exposed during low sand levels Undertake annual monitoring of the position of the dune escarpment Identify trigger points for relocation of lovers walk and potentially implementing a protect option Works complete Ongoing monitoring Identify and assess relocation and/or protect options Short term BoQ, DEECA, WTOAC P3.3 Undertake additional modelling and investigate the risks and benefits of proposed engineering solutions to mitigate future sea level rise impacts in and around the Swan Bay shoreline and the Narrows Modelling complete Analysis of options complete Medium Term BoQ, CoGG 3.3 P3.4 Support the ongoing collection of data through the Victorian Coastal Monitoring Program and investigate opportunities to enable WTOAC to use this data to monitor the health of Cultural values Ongoing monitoring Ongoing BoQ , DEECA, Deakin University, WTOAC 3.3

-P3.6 Prepare a master plan for the precinct having regard to Marine and Coastal Policy and the siting and design guidelines for structures on the coast.
-Issues to be addressed include: • Maintenance and renewal of the existing skate park in the current location and footprint • Redevelopment of the existing toilet facility • Remediation of the CFA site • Provision of additional native vegetation and landscaping The master plan will also reflect the siting of the proposed new bike track (to be located on a disused road reserve adjacent to the skate park) Scope of works prepared Consultation and engagement Draft and final plan Short term DEECA, CFA, DTP 4.5 P3.7 Support the relocation of the Country Fire Authority (CFA) infrastructure to an alternate location (not within marine and coastal Crown land) prior to the expiration of the current lease Advice and input Short term CFA, DEECA P3.8 Review the lease arrangements for navigational aides located in the Narrows against the Planning and Decision Pathway and Crown Land (Reserves) Act 1978 inform future land use and lease decisions (due 2029) Assess current lease arrangement Decision on lease renewal and develop new agreement if appropriate Medium term Port of Melbourne Unit Trust P3.9 Undertake management (trimming/grooming) of woody vegetation along fire access track to ensure clearance for vehicles in the case of an emergency.
-(Narrows/Marine Discovery Centre) Grooming /trimming works Ongoing
+P3.5 Ensure the stand of Audit and required works Ongoing BoQ Monterey Cypress trees are audited for risk, health on an annual basis to inform the need for management or removal complete P3.6 Prepare a master plan for the precinct having regard to Marine and Coastal Policy and the siting and design guidelines for structures on the coast.
+Issues to be addressed include: Scope of works prepared Consultation and engagement Draft and final plan Short term BoQ , DEECA, CFA, DTP 4.5 Future of the skate park Toilet facilities Remediation of the CFA site Provision of additional native vegetation and landscaping The master plan will also reflect the confirmed siting of the proposed new bike track (proposed to be located on a disused road reserve adjacent to the skate park) P3.7 Support the relocation of the Country Fire Authority (CFA) infrastructure to an alternate location (not within marine and coastal Crown land) prior to the expiration of the current lease Advice and input Short term BoQ, CFA, DEECA P3.8 Review the lease arrangements for navigational aides located in the Narrows against the Planning and Decision Pathway and Crown Land (Reserves) Act 1978 inform future land use and lease decisions (due 2029) Assess current lease arrangement Decision on lease renewal and develop new agreement if appropriate Medium term BoQ , Port of Melbourne Unit Trust P3.9 Undertake management (trimming/grooming) of woody vegetation along fire access track to ensure clearance for vehicles in the case of an emergency.
+(Narrows/Marine Discovery Centre) Grooming /trimming works Ongoing BoQ